 “Yen selling will have been encouraged by the outcome from the G7 meeting where officials reiterated that they will tolerate yen weakness as long as it results from the use of domestic instruments to stimulate the Japanese economy,” said Bank of Toyko-Mitsubishi currency analyst Lee Hardman.

-The dollar's strong performance also took the shine off gold, which typically serves as an alternative to the U.S. currency.
-Spot gold fell as much as 1.5 percent to a low of $1,426.40 an ounce.
+Spot gold, often bought as an alternative to the dollar, fell as much as 1.5 percent to a low of $1,426.40.

 European shares started the week at five-year highs but that gave investors a reason to cash in some gains ahead of industrial production data for the euro area on Tuesday and first-quarter economic growth figures on Wednesday.

 Europe’s blue chip stocks on the FTSEurofirst 300 index were 0.3 percent lower shortly ahead of the U.S. open as London’s FTSE 100, Paris’s CAC-40 and Frankfurt’s DAX slipped 0.2 to 0.4 percent.
 MSCI’s global index was flat at 374.29 points.

 Strategists at Deutsche Bank said the longer-term trend remained positive, citing stronger data from the United States and early signs of a turnaround in Europe.
 “We remain both strategically and tactically positive on euro area equities,” they wrote in a note.